A guide on the latest maritime security equipment

 Robot security drones/marine drones

 State-of-the-art security drones that are suitable at sea and can integrate with existing systems are now being used on board luxury yachts.
-These drones have security equipment installed such as thermal, telescopic, and FLIR imaging; high definition radar, all of which is capable of plotting high-speed targets.
+These drones have security equipment installed such as thermal, telescopic and FLIR imaging and high definition radar, all of which are capable of plotting high-speed targets.

 A robot security drone/marine drone can cost anywhere from £8,500 for a basic model to £40,000 for a full-spec model.

 Superyacht thermal imagerThe main advantages of thermal imaging on a yacht is the increased visibility at night without the need of lighting.
 This makes thermal cameras perfect for surveillance and anti-piracy.

 Fiona Pankhurst from Flir Systems commented, “An impending “blip” on a superyacht’s radar screen may mean a pirate threat.
 Thermal imaging allows you to see vessels on the horizon and provides you with the time to make a potentially lifesaving decision.”

 A high-resolution thermal imager can cost anything from £8,000 to £20,000.

 Biometric fingerprint accessOne of the major concerns of superyacht captains and their yacht security officers is unlawful access to the interior of the ship.
 In order to provide total security throughout the yacht, marine security specialists are looking to the one key that cannot be lost, stolen, forged, transferred or hacked, the human fingerprint.

 Registering and de-registering individuals takes seconds and can be done on entry to the yacht usually at the passerelle, it is at this point access permissions can be given to those boarding.
 Key individuals, for example the owner, captain, chief engineer and any security officer will need fast, easy access to all areas.
 Guests will require the same ease of access to appropriate areas but not navigation or technical areas.